Innokentiy945/WargaimingTask/README.md

   B.1 When the value of a component parameter does not match its pre-randomizer.
   B.2 When the gun, hull, or engine is changed.
 Output both the previous and current content.

+Troubleshooting:
+1) cd taskDirectory then python -m venv .venv
+2) Import pytest to your local project